How to get a personal loan in 8 steps

-Depending on your credit situation, you may or may not need a co-signer to get approved for a loan with a decent interest rate.
-If you can’t find a co-signer, you may have the option to get a secured personal loan instead of an unsecured one.
+Depending on your creditworthiness, you may need a co-signer to get approved for a personal loan with a decent interest rate.
+If you can’t find a co-signer, or the lenders you’re considering don’t allow co-signers, you may have the option to get a secured personal loan instead of an unsecured one.

-Secured loans require collateral, such as a vehicle, home or cash in a savings account or certificate of deposit, in exchange for more favorable terms.
+Secured loans require collateral, such as a vehicle, a house or cash in a savings account or certificate of deposit, in exchange for more favorable terms.
 If you fail to repay the loan, the lender can seize the collateral to satisfy the debt.

-You’ll also need to think about where to get a loan.
+You’ll also need to think about where to get a personal loan.
 With traditional banks, for instance, you may have a hard time getting approved if you have bad credit.
-Some online lenders, however, specialize in working with bad-credit borrowers, and some credit unions have short-term loans that serve as a cheap alternative to payday loans.
+Some online lenders, however, specialize in working with bad-credit borrowers, and some credit unions have short-term loans that serve as cheap alternatives to payday loans.

 4. Choose your loan type

-For example, one lender might be fine with you taking out a personal loan to fund your small business.
-Yet, the next lender might not allow you to use borrowed funds for business purposes at all.
+For example, one lender might let you take out a personal loan to fund your small business, while a different lender might not allow you to use borrowed funds for business purposes at all.
 It’s generally smart to find a lender that is comfortable loaning you money for the exact reason you need it.

 - Debt consolidation loans: Debt consolidation is one of the most common uses for personal loans.
 By taking out one loan to cover your existing debt, you decrease the number of payments you have to worry about each month and receive one (potentially lower) interest rate.

-- Home improvement loans: A home improvement loan may be a good option if you are looking to pay for a large renovation upfront without taking out a secured home equity loan.
+- Home improvement loans: A home improvement loan may be a good option if you’re looking to pay for a large renovation up front without taking out a secured home equity loan.

 - Emergency loans: Emergency loans are useful for a number of purposes.
-Car breakdowns, smaller medical expenses or a burst pipe may be good reasons to take out a personal loan.
+A car breakdown, a smaller medical expense or a burst pipe may be good reasons to take out this type of loan.

 - Wedding loans: Weddings and vacations can be pricey, which is why many people turn to personal loans to pay for them.
 This spreads payments out over a number of years, so you don’t need to worry about paying for a special occasion all at once.